jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 #### Mirroring & synchronized copies

 At first I thought mirroring might be multiple copies being accessible as a single instance, that always stay identical.
-Somewhere along the way I realized that this could make reading an object faster, but writing to the object might become really slow, because the multiple copies might might stay synchronous.
+Somewhere along the way I realized that this could make reading an object faster, but writing to the object might become really slow, because the multiple copies might stay synchronous.
 It might also require a lot of extra administration under the surface, and it might become quite hard to realize.
 It simply isn’t easy to link all the copies around the world together, keep them synchronous at all times, and have any gain in speed at all.

 I realized that mirroring that way wasn’t even that important a concept, and there might not even be any gain to it this way.